Biden’s quest for a new normal: Can he restore calm and still make progress?

 In some ways, Biden’s experience so far has echoed Ford’s.
 Both men started out with a quieter, less controversial way of governing and both quickly faced questions about their intellectual capacity.

-In Ford’s case, his public stumbles — tripping on the stairs down from Air Force One, for example — and comedian Chevy Chase’s frequent lampooning of those incidents on “Saturday Night Live” “made people wonder if the fact that the guy couldn’t walk straight meant that he was intellectually unsteady and that’s why he couldn’t fix the economy,” Kaufman said.
+In Ford’s case, his public stumbles — tripping on the stairs down from Air Force One, for example — and “Saturday Night Live” comedian Chevy Chase’s frequent lampooning of those incidents “made people wonder if the fact that the guy couldn’t walk straight meant that he was intellectually unsteady and that’s why he couldn’t fix the economy,” Kaufman said.

 Fast forward almost half a century, and SNL has not yet found a consistent spoof of Biden, but whenever the president gets tongue-tied or seems reluctant to face reporters, “there are people who question whether he is too old or has something wrong with him,” the historian said.